 This protocol is optimized for use in HEK 293T cells, however, it can be adjusted for use with practically any cell type.
 Take the time to optimize the assay for your cell type and your particular conditions.

-See our suggestions for Assays in Adherent Cell Types, Protocol Adjustments for CHO Cells, and Scaling for 384-well Plates.
+See our suggestions for Assays in Adherent Cell Types, Scaling for 384-well Plates, and Alternative Spinoculation Protocol.